thisislawatts/example-jobs/Security Analyst.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

 <p><strong>Security Analyst</strong></p>
-<p><span style="font-weight: 400;">We are looking for a curious, analytical and detail-oriented Security Analyst to join our team and help us continue building, refining and improving our Container vulnerability database.</span></p>
+<p><span style="font-weight: 400;">We are looking for a curious, analytical and detail-oriented Security Analyst to join our team and help us continue building, refining and improving our vulnerability database.</span></p>
 <p><strong>Your Role</strong></p>
 <p><span style="font-weight: 400;">In modern software development, many technologies powering containers, such as some Linux distributions, are open source and rely on open source packages.&nbsp; These packages are out there in the world, visible for anyone, and within that code there are vulnerabilities.
 As part of our team, you'll join us on our mission to continually improve our vulnerability coverage and accuracy.&nbsp;</span></p>
 <p><span style="font-weight: 400;">You'll join our interdisciplinary security team, alongside fully dedicated engineers focussed on building the tools and infrastructure that make your work more effective and have lots of opportunities to learn and grow.&nbsp;</span></p>